 Despite its compact size, it covers a standard-sized home quite well and only takes minutes to set up.

 This allows even the non-technical users to get started in no time and effortlessly extend the WiFi coverage.
 The amplifier has aged quite well and is now available at discounted prices if you know how to find a good deal.

 If you are tight on budget and still want a reliable amplifier, EX2700 won’t disappoint you.
 But if you already have good internet speed and performance requirements, it’s better to consider investing in a dual-band extender aka pricier.

 2. Asus RT-N12 D1 (N300)

-This N300 3-in-one gadget is another affordable option to cover WiFi dead spots that can also be used as a range extender, access point and router.
+This N300 3-in-one gadget is another affordable option to cover WiFi dead spots that can also be used as a range amplifier, access point and router.